6. pyxc: JIT and Optimization

 Evaluated to 0.841471

 Since sin is declared extern, the JIT looks it up in the functions already loaded into the pyxc process — where the C standard library's sin is already present.
-No linking, no flags, no registration needed.

 The Pythagorean identity